 Since kernicterus is often caused by a failure to treat severe jaundice in infants, the condition may be considered a birth injury.
 If your child suffered brain damage due to unrecognized and untreated jaundice or a failure to immediately treat signs of kernicterus, you may be able to file a legal claim.
 Financial compensation can help pay for your child’s ongoing therapy and special needs costs.

-Work with an attorney who has experience in kernicterus birth injury cases if you are considering filing a lawsuit.
-Contact the Birth Injury Justice Center today at 800-914-1562 to have your medical case reviewed for free.
+Work with a birth injury lawyer who has experience in kernicterus birth injury cases if you are considering filing a lawsuit.